-Once in the interview room, your interviewers will almost certainly have formed their judgment on you before you have answered their first question, says John Howson, visiting professor of education at Oxford Brookes University and TES Magazine columnist.
+Once in the interview room, your interviewers will almost certainly have formed a judgement of you before you have answered their first question, says education careers expert John Howson.

-He argues that the rest of the interview represents the search for information to endorse this judgment.
-“It’s a bit like an iceberg, where the words are above the surface but the non-verbal information is the two-thirds below the surface and that is what you make judgments on,” he says.
+He argues that the rest of the interview represents the search for information to endorse this judgement.
+“It’s a bit like an iceberg, where the words are above the surface but the non-verbal information is two-thirds below the surface and that is what you make judgements on,” he says.

 “You want to know whether they look at people, but if someone spends all their time apparently checking they’ve got the right colour shoes on, that doesn’t inspire confidence,” he says.

-To stand out from the crowd, candidates need something else.
-“Presence,” says David.
+To stand out from the crowd, candidates need something else: presence, says Tuck.
 “It is hard to define, but it’s that ability to communicate and inspire confidence that people can trust you.”

 There is a fine line between bragging and promoting yourself, but he says he is looking for someone who can talk about what they have done and can command attention.

-Heads are also often keen to see how teachers relate to children.
-Some schools ask candidates to teach a practice lesson, while David, a primary head, says he has asked prospective employees to read a story to a class, so he can see how the pupils respond.
+Headteachers are also often keen to see how teachers relate to children.
+Some schools ask candidates to teach a practice lesson, while Tuck, a primary headteacher, says he has asked prospective employees to read a story to a class, so he can see how the pupils respond.
 “The relationship between the teacher and the child is the most important thing in education,” he says.

-Lindsay Roy, rector of Inverkeithing High School in Fife, looks for qualities including presence, judgment, the ability to communicate and getting to the point without waffling.
+Lindsay Roy, former rector of Inverkeithing High School in Fife, looks for qualities including presence, judgement, the ability to communicate and getting to the point without waffling.